JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ### 4. Verifying certificate extensions

-The decoded certificate also includes the expected X.509 extensions.
+Next, we checked the X.509 extensions to ensure the certificate has the correct role and browser-required fields.

 ![Figure 27](./screenshots/screenshots-week11/task3/6.png)

 <figcaption><b>Figure 28</b>–X509v3 extensions confirming that the certificate is not a CA certificate.</figcaption>

-The **Basic Constraints** extension shows:
+The Basic Constraints extension shows:

 ```
 CA:FALSE
 ```

-This confirms that the issued certificate is a **server certificate**, not a CA certificate.
+This confirms that the issued certificate is a server certificate, not a CA certificate, which is exactly what we want.

 ---